Below you will find answers to some frequently asked questions (FAQs),

 CIPF protection will apply if the property being held on a client’s behalf is not available to be returned to the client.
 Certain limitations apply.
 Please see What Does CIPF Cover? for more information on what is covered and not covered.

-CIPF protection is also not available to customers for mutual fund dealer accounts located in Québec.
+CIPF protection is also not available to customers for mutual fund dealer account located in Québec, unless the member firm is also registered as an investment dealer.
 A mutual fund dealer account is considered to be located in Québec for the purposes of CIPF coverage if the office serving the customer is located in Québec.
 Please contact Autorité des marchés financiers (AMF).

 Not necessarily.
 It is possible that those securities will not be available to be returned to you if the member firm becomes insolvent.
 The particular circumstances of insolvencies can vary widely.
 For example, one of the laws that may apply to an insolvency of an investment dealer or a mutual fund dealer in Canada is Part XII of the Bankruptcy and Insolvency Act (Canada).
 If Part XII applies, all client cash and securities held by the insolvent firm for its clients at the time of bankruptcy, other than customer name securities (registered in the customer’s name), would be included in a single customer pool”.
 Any “shortfall” of client cash or securities would be allocated proportionately from the customer pool across all clients after payment of bankruptcy administration costs.